10/24/2024

 With detailed reporting capabilities, businesses can track software usage and license allocation in real time.
 By monitoring key software license management initiatives like downgrading, deprovisioning, and rightsizing, companies can demonstrate the value of SLM.
 This transparency improves decision-making, helps justify software investments, and creates accountability across the organization.

-Our research shows that, on average, 58% of licenses go unused for large enterprises, equating to $127M in annual wasted spend.
+Zylo’s research shows 55% of large enterprise licenses go unused, equating to $127.3 million in annual wasted spend.
+Without a solid software license management system, risks grow fast.
 Neglecting license management leads to a range of financial and operational problems:

 Underutilized Software